 An image analog of graph neural networks is convolutional neural networks, whose key components are convolution and pooling.
 The pooling operation reduces the spatial dimensions of an image and forms a hierarchical abstraction through successive downsampling.
 For graphs, a similar hierarchical abstraction is particularly important for maintaining the structural information and deriving a faithful feature representation.
 A challenge, however, is that unlike image pixels that are spatially regular, graph nodes are irregularly connected and hence pooling is less straightforward.

-Several graph neural networks perform pooling in a hierarchical manner. \citet{Bruna2014}~build a multiresolution hierarchy of the graph with agglomerative clustering, based on $\epsilon$-covering. \citet{Defferrard2016}~and \citet{Fey2018} employ Graclus that successively coarsens a graph based on the heavy-edge matching heuristic. \citet{Simonovsky2017} construct the hierarchy through a combined use of spectral polarity and Kron reduction.
+Several graph neural networks perform pooling in a hierarchical manner.
+The work of~\citet{Bruna2014} builds a multiresolution hierarchy of the graph with agglomerative clustering, based on $\epsilon$-covering.
+The work of~\citet{Defferrard2016} and~\citet{Fey2018} employ Graclus that successively coarsens a graph based on the heavy-edge matching heuristic.
+The work of~\citet{Simonovsky2017} constructs the hierarchy through a combined use of spectral polarity and Kron reduction.
 These neural networks build the graph hierarchy as preprocessing, which defines in advance how pooling is performed given a graph.
 No learnable parameters are attached.
-In fact, most practical coarsening methods to date are built on mathematical heuristics; how they affect the structure and properties of the graph is less understood~\citep{Loukas2018}.

-Recently, hierarchical abstractions as a learnable neural network module surfaced in the literature of graph representation learning.
+Recently, hierarchical abstractions as a learnable neural network module surfaced in graph representation learning.
 Representative approaches include \diffpool~\citep{Ying2018}, \gunet~\citep{Gao2019}, and~\sagpool~\citep{Lee2019}.
-In the first approach, a soft clustering of nodes is parameterized and learned.
-The next graph in the hierarchy is thus a complete graph of the clusters.
-In the second approach, the top nodes according to some parameterized ordering are selected and the induced subgraph becomes the next graph in the hierarchy.
-The third approach is similar to the second one, except that the ordering is computed through self-attention.
 All approaches treat the learnable hierarchy as part of the neural network (in conjunction with a predictive model), which is trained with a downstream task in a (semi-)supervised manner.